Domingos Neto just posted

 In my experience duplicated Strings are one of the most common memory usage problems in Java applications.

-Check for example my blog post about the Memory usage of Netbeans versus Eclipse.
+Check for example my blog post about the

 That those interned Strings end up in Perm space IMHO is not a big issue.
-You need to setup perm space these days to pretty high values anyway, check for example my blog post about the perm space requirements of Eclipse.
+You need to setup perm space these days to pretty high values anyway, check for example my blog post about the

 Still in the SAP JVM we also introduced a new option to store those interned Strings in the old space.